jadams102/VRTour/README.md

 # VR Tour

-VR Tour app for Gear VR and Google Cardboard
+Virtual Reality Tour app for Gear VR and Google Cardboard

 #### By **Joel Adams**

-## Description

 This app is a scalable virtual reality tour for Google Cardboard and Gear VR.
 The app allows a user to navigate through spheres with equirectangular 360 images mapped to the inside of the sphere.
 Each sphere contains four navigational buttons, for north, south, east, and west; these buttons move the user between spheres and only display in-app if they are assigned a landing sphere.
-To maximize compatibility with VR platforms the app uses a gaze based pointer system from the Google Cardboard SDK.
+To maximize compatibility with VR platforms the app uses a gaze based pointer system.

 ![VR Sphere layout in Unity](/readmeImages/img.jpg)
 VR Sphere layout in Unity